Eumaeus/blackwell_fall_2018/docs/GreekCiv.md

 - [Paul Fussell, *The Great War and Modern Memory*](https://www.amazon.com/Great-War-Modern-Memory/dp/0195133323).
 - Sources for Greek mythology.
 - Io, Europa, Medea, Helen.
 Cadmus.
 Eponymous Hero.
 Autochthony.
+- Barbara Tuckman's definition of "Folly".
 - Geography, *disambiguation*, *canonical reference*: See <https://pleiades.stoa.org>.
 - Hodological vs. Cartographic thinking; "turn-by-turn" directions vs. looking at a map
-- Barbara Tuckman's definition of "Folly".
+- "Sexy Time" : Selection, Exclusion, Transformation = Map.
+How this might work for History as well.
 - Delphi and Oracles.
 Dedications and monuments as "evidence."
 - Psy-ops in war.
 Arion and the dolphin.